EdFue/Ruby-website/README.md

-# README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+Ruby version:

-* Ruby version
+Ruby 3.2.1

-* System dependencies
+System dependencies:

-* Configuration
+The application depends on several gems, the full list of dependencies is in the Gemfile and Gemfile.lock.

-* Database creation
+Database creation and initialization: rails db:migrate

-* Database initialization
+How to run the tests:
+rails test

-* How to run the test suite
+How to run the application:

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+rails server

+Visit http://localhost:3000 in your web browser to access the application.